ibm-js/deliteful/docs/list/List.md

 When the selection mode is `"single"`, a click or tap on a item (or a press on the Space key when an item has the focus) select it and de-select any previously selected item.
+Clicking on a selected item has the effect of de-selecting it.

+When the selection mode is `"radio"`, a click or tap on a item (or a press on the Space key when an item has the focus) select it and de-select any previously selected item.
+Clicking on a selected item has no effect.

 When the selection mode is `"multiple"`, a click or tap on an item (or a press on the Space key when an item has the focus) toggle its selected state.